Chanel is one of the most recognizable and iconic luxury fashion brands in the world.

 Born in Saumur, France on August 19, 1883, Gabrielle Chanel — fondly called Coco — was raised in an orphanage by nuns from the age of 12, after her mother’s untimely death and her father’s subsequent abrupt departure.
 A cafe singer, a small shop owner, and later a designer, Chanel’s upward mobility had everything to do with her taste, sense of self, charisma, and perhaps most importantly, vision.

 Chanel was a master of creativity and ingenuity, coined by those who admire her as the true heroine of the century.
 To such an extent that French novelist and art theorist André Malraux famously proclaimed that only three names would remain: De Gaulle, Picasso, and — you guessed it, Chanel.
-(If you know anything about De Gaulle or Picasso, that is really saying something.)
+(If you know anything about De Gaulle or Picasso, that is really saying something).

-Beyond la belle histoire, why is Chanel so famous today?
+So, why is Chanel so famous today?

-As with every beloved fashion house, Chanel’s reputation didn’t happen overnight; it’s been built, slowly and with dedication, over the course of more than a century.
-Decades of truly impeccable quality, and the ability to produce timeless designs, again and again, make Chanel one of the wisest luxury investments out there.
+As with every beloved fashion house, Chanel’s reputation didn’t happen overnight; it’s been built, slowly and with dedication over the course of more than a century.
+Decades of truly impeccable quality and the ability to produce timeless designs, again and again, make Chanel one of the wisest luxury investments out there.

-Case in point: the Chanel Flap first came on the scene in the 1950s, and still feels just as fresh and relevant today.
-(Thanks to the craftsmanship and materials, most bags may last that many decades, too.)
+Case in point: the Chanel Flap first came on the scene in the 1950s and still feels just as fresh and relevant today.
+(Thanks to the craftsmanship and materials, most bags may last that many decades, too).

-The top Chanel pieces of the moment
+The Chanel Pieces of the Moment

-The Jumbo Double Flap
+The Chanel Classic Flap

 The Grand Shopping Tote

-The Chanel 19
+The Chanel Gabrielle